This week, we give advice on CVs ahead of the inevitable surge in recruitment activity at the start of the year.

 3) The personal statement is a little bit passé

 However, you really should write a short cover letter for your application instead of having a bio.
 About 80% of bios are the same.
 500 words of “I am an experienced (whatever) with strong technical skills.
 I can work easily alone or in a team.
 I am passionate about……” They’re full of subjective traits and far too long.
 Employers don’t learn anything about you from them.
-I mean, no one is going to write “I’m a great React developer but I’m chronically lazy”.
+We mean, no one is going to write “I’m a great React developer but I’m chronically lazy”.

 Only include one if you write something that targets precise points about your experience and skills.
 Again, target the types of roles you might be interested in.
 Ideally, this is a minimum area which you would tailor for each role.